goatcorp/faq/xl_troubleshooting.md

 - **MacType** makes no changes to FFXIV because it doesn't use normal fonts anyways.
 Block it from hooking to FFXIV and you'll be fine.
 - **MSI Afterburner** contains RTSS.
 See below.
 -  **OBS** Some of the streaming modes involve hooking directx for better capture.
 This can cause plugins to render in streams or to not render at all.
 You may need to change your capture methods.
 - **RivaTuner**/**RTSS** see if disabling the RTSS overlay helps.
 If not, blacklist FFXIV from automatic hooking.
 RTSS can be used after Dalamud loads without issues.
-You may also have luck with [Setting a RTSS delay](https://github.com/goatcorp/faq/blob/main/xl_troubleshooting.md#q-how-to-set-an-an-injection-delay-in-rivatunerrtss)
+You may also have luck with [Setting an RTSS delay](https://github.com/goatcorp/faq/blob/main/xl_troubleshooting.md#q-how-to-set-an-an-injection-delay-in-rivatunerrtss)
 <hr>

 ### Q: How do I uninstall XIV Launcher?